natgo/wt-wiki-scraper/wikitext-transpiled/ground/Rooikat%20MTTD.md

 * GT-7 cannon ballistics characteristics are competitive
 * The superb top speed of the Rooikat chassis remains
 * Equipped with features enhancing its combat capability: laser rangefinder, thermal imager, ESS and NVD
-* Crew location and good gun depression allows safer hull-down attacks
+* Crew location and good gun depression allow safer hull-down attacks

 '''Cons:'''

 * Only 3 crew members
 * No secondary armament or coaxial machine gun
 * Mobility is heavily affected by uneven terrain, mud, snow, sand
-* Lacklustre power to weight ratio: struggles climbing slopes or rocks
+* Lacklustre power-to-weight ratio: struggles climbing slopes or rocks
 * GT-7 penetration is unreliable versus late Soviet MBT frontal armour as on [[T-72 (Family)]], [[T-80 (Family)]] or [[T-90A]]

 == History ==